-Once the potatoes have dried off in the sun, you brush the dirt off and set them to cure for 7-10 days more.
+Once the potatoes have dried off in the sun, you brush the dirt off and set them to cure for a week to 10 days more.
 This allows the skins to dry out thoroughly before storage, which helps them last for much longer without rotting.
 To cure them, we set them on the counter on the porch, covered with newspaper:

 When the potatoes are cured, they need breathable storage in a cool, dark place.
 We are trying a newspaper-lined milk crate this year:

 Kirk also put a layer of newspaper on top to keep out the light before putting this in the basement.
 We'll add more potatoes to the box as they cure.
 We'll also have to check it regularly to remove any rotted potatoes, so the spoilage doesn't spread.

 Once they are in storage, you get to eat them!
 Tonight we had a mix of purple, red, and white potatoes roasted with olive oil, thyme and rosemary, and some salt and pepper:

 This delicious autumn dinner also included smoky grilled venison tips and mashed butternut squash with a little maple syrup.
 (That particular squash had its stem torn off during harvest and needed to be eaten up pronto.)
 The perfect plate after a day of work outside in the crisp, fall weather.
 And for dessert?
 A new green tomato pie! ¡Viva otoño!